Texas Court Records

 How do I Get Back Child Support Paid in Texas?

 According to the Texas Family Code (Texas Fam.
-Code 154.009), retroactive child support can be ordered if:
+Code 154.009), retroactive child support may be ordered if:

 - The custodial parent was not previously ordered to make child support payments